TL;DR:

 Examples of general test objectives include:

-• Identifying and reporting defects
+- identifying and reporting defects

-• A certain level of test coverage
+- achieving a target level of test coverage

-Examples of objectives for specific types of testing include:
+Examples of objectives by testing type include:

 Measure testing with the right metrics